-Since 1997, the award-winning Adopt-A-Pilot program has paired fifth grade classes with Southwest Airlines® Pilots across the nation to help students discover their dreams.
+Since 1997, the award-winning Adopt-A-Pilot program has paired fifth grade classes with Southwest® Pilots across the nation to help students discover their dreams.

-Each Spring, Pilots volunteer their time visiting classrooms and mentoring students, while students track their "adopted" Pilot's journey during the time that he or she is "on the road."
-Not only does the program educate students on popular topics such as “how does an airplane fly?”, our Leaders also emphasize the importance of education and personal goal setting.
+Each spring, Pilots volunteer their time visiting classrooms and mentoring students, while students track their "adopted" Pilot's journey during the time that the Pilot is "on the road."
+Not only does the program educate students on popular topics such as “how does an airplane fly?”, but our Leaders also emphasize the importance of education and personal goal setting.

-“Adopted” Southwest Airlines Pilots visit classrooms and support teachers in reinforcing the importance of school and how the power of hard work and commitment are essential to achieving dreams.
-Pilots lead activities in the Adopt-A-Pilot curriculum by making lessons in Science, Geography, and Math come alive, demonstrating to students how these subjects can be applied in “real life.”
-“Adopted" Pilots visit their assigned classroom once per week (on average) during the four-week long program.
+“Adopted” Pilots visit classrooms and support teachers in reinforcing the importance of school and how the power of hard work and commitment are essential to achieving dreams.
+Pilots lead activities in the Adopt-A-Pilot curriculum by making lessons in science, geography, and math come alive, demonstrating to students how these subjects can be applied outside of the classroom.
+Pilots visit their assigned classroom once a week (on average) during the four-week-long program.

 Along with lessons from the Adopt-A-Pilot curriculum, the program reinforces important messages such as:

 - Education is important and to stay in school

 - Just like parents and teachers, the community cares about each child